paulbradshaw/MED7373-Data-Journalism/storytelling/readme.md

 * Make it personal: [Large companies have published their gender pay gap figures: How does yours compare?](https://www.telegraph.co.uk/news/2018/03/22/large-companies-publishing-gender-pay-gap-figures-need-know/) and [Equal pay day: What is the gender pay gap like where you are?](https://www.bbc.co.uk/news/uk-england-41805053) offer a company and regional perspective respectively.

-* Focus on a specific data point: you might pick a particular organisation and dig deeper into why they are such an outlier (or how they represent a 'typical' organisation)
+* Focus on a specific data point: you might pick a particular organisation and dig deeper into that.
+You might choose them because they are an outlier, or because they represent a 'typical' organisation.
+You might choose them because they're topical, or of interest to the audience: [Telegraph Media Group reveals 35% gender pay gap](https://www.theguardian.com/media/2018/mar/26/telegraph-media-group-gender-pay-gap) and [Guardian's gender pay gap falls to 8.4%](https://www.theguardian.com/media/2018/jul/16/guardian-gender-pay-gap-falls-gnm) are two examples.

 * Do a video, or an explainer - or both: [this video explainer by The Guardian](https://www.theguardian.com/news/video/2018/apr/06/the-truth-about-gender-pay-gap-video-explainer?CMP=share_btn_tw) gives the subject something fresh